Hyphenated American: Hyphenated Americanism, 1890–1920

-A vocal source of criticism of Roosevelt and Wilson's "anti-hyphen" ideology and particularly to their demands for "100 percent Americanism" came, quite understandably, from America's enormous number of White ethnic immigrants and their descendants.
-Criticism from these circles occasionally argued that "100 percent Americanism" really meant Anglophilia, as particularly demonstrated by demands for tolerating the English language only.
-In a letter published on July 16, 1916, in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally very large German-American community, sarcastically announced that his people would, "abandon the hyphen", as soon as English-Americans did so.
+Furthermore, in a letter published on July 16, 1916, in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally large German-American community, sarcastically announced that his people would, "abandon the hyphen", as soon as Anglo-Americans did so.
 Meanwhile, he argued, "Let the exodus of Anglo-Americans start at once!
 Let all those people go who think that America is a new England!"